Amarfas/FateGrandFarm/README.md

 ```

 ## Set Up
+## 'fgf_config.ini' Extra Notes

+For any y/n (yes/no) question in the configurations, it will also read the following as yes or no (not case sensitive):
+ * 1 = yes , 0 = no
+ * true = yes , false = no
+ * t = yes , f = no
+ * yes = yes , no = no
+ * y = yes , n = no
+ * on = yes , off = no

+For another note on 'remove_zeros', sometimes there are non-trivial different solutions which fulfill the same goals for the same AP cost.
+Consequently, sometimes an entirely different run path will be spit out when 'remove_zeros' is toggled, as the technically different matrix causes the solver to reach its solution on a different path.

 ## 'Events List' Folder
 Contains the drop rate data for various Events in '.csv' format.
 Lotto Events have their own folders to help organize the data.